 Which Festool domino is the best value?

 This is a bit of an odd question because each machine has its own unique qualities.
 The sentinel domino df700 is about 300 more expensive than the df 500.
-But if I was to be picky I would say that the df700 is actually better value.
-It’s not just a bigger machine it’s more refined. it also has the ability to use the cutters of the df 500 which makes it more like two machines, not just one.
+But if I were to be picky, I would say that the df700 is actually better value.
+It’s not just a bigger machine it’s more refined. it also has the ability to use the cutters of the df 500, which makes it more like two machines, not just one.

 My conclusion on the Festool Domino DF 700 VS DF500